Tapsel gate: Design

 Tapsel gates are made of wood and are balanced on a solid wooden or metal pivot, instead of being hinged on one side.
 They can be opened easily, in either direction, with a small push; they therefore are much easier to negotiate than more typical gates.
 Common problems of side-hinged gates—heaviness and susceptibility to breakage, for example—are avoided.
 Also, a Tapsel gate can be opened in a smaller area than would be needed for a side-mounted gate.
 Because the gate is mounted in the centre of the opening in a wall, it effectively halves its width, which prevents passage by large animals, but allows people to pass through on either side easily.
 This characteristic is especially beneficial in churchyards, enabling pallbearers to carry a coffin through a gate without difficulty.
+Some gates additionally possess a shelf or platform on top enabling the pallbearers to rest on their way to the church.